 Step 1: Define Your Tools

-Before writing a single line of code, write out in plain English what you want Claude to be able to do.
+Before writing a single line of code, write out in plain English what you want Claude to be able to do with your store data.
 Each capability becomes one tool in your MCP server.
 Good tools are specific, atomic, and return a clear result.
-“Get the last 30 days of ad spend by campaign from our Meta account” is a well-defined tool.
+“Get the last 30 days of ROAS by ad set from our Meta account” is a well-defined tool.
 “Do marketing stuff” is not.
-Aim for 3 to 8 tools in your first build — more than that and you risk scope creep that stalls the project.
+Aim for 3 to 8 tools in your first build, more than that risks scope creep that stalls the project.

 Step 2: Build the MCP Server

-Here is what a basic tool definition looks like in the Python SDK:
+Here is what a basic ecommerce tool definition looks like in the Python SDK:

 @server.call_tool()

-data = fetch_from_your_api(campaign_id) # your data logic here
+skus = fetch_shopify_inventory(threshold) # your Shopify API logic here

 Step 3: Set Up and Connect Your MCP Server

-This step has two parts: first you set up a server, then you connect it to Claude.
-Think of the server like a vending machine — Claude puts in a request, the machine does the work, and hands back the result.
+This step has two parts: set up a server, then connect it to Claude.
+Think of the server like a vending machine, Claude puts in a request, the machine does the work, and hands back the result.
 Right now you are building the vending machine and plugging it in.

 Start with Option A. Get it working.
 Then move to Option B when you are ready to go live.